ssk-d/fireflutter/README.md

 # Tests

+- Be sure you have backed up the database before you are going to test since the test will delete the whole database(or at least some collection) to make a propro test.
+In is recommended to test on a separate (inactive) Firebase project.

 ## Unit Test

 Since fireflutter is a bit complicated and depends on many other packages, we found out that the standard unit testing is not an ideal option.
 So, we wrote our own simple unit test code.